“For Intellectual Property: The Property Ideas of Andrew J. Galambos,” by Richard Boren, was recently published in The Voluntaryist.

 Those readers whose curiosity about Galambos may have been piqued by the references to him in Kinsella’s paper and elsewhere will be presented with facts rather than speculation.
 It is my experience that the negative comments about Galambos’ ideas always come from people who never took his courses or read his book, relying instead on hearsay and fragmentary information, drawing incorrect conclusions as a result.
 Mr. Kinsella is in this category.

-I.e., I am misdescribing Galambos.
-And this is my fault.
+This is ridiculous.
 First: as admitted by Boren, Galambos was intentionally, bizarrely secretive in letting his ideas become public.
 So people who get it wrong can’t really be blamed.
 Second, I do not believe I’ve gotten Galambos wrong.
-I can spot and IP nut from a mile away.
+I can spot an IP nut from a mile away.
 It’s not too hard to size them up.
-Even when they are the biggest IP nut of all time (contenders being Lysander Spooner and Ayn Rand), so much so that they use control of ideas to keep their own ideas from spreading (leading to mockery and lampooning by people like Tuccille), enough leaks out that the lunacy can be assayed and criticized.
+Even when they are the biggest IP nut of all time (contenders being Lysander Spooner and Ayn Rand, also J. Neil Schulman),1 so much so that they use control of ideas to keep their own ideas from spreading (leading to mockery and lampooning by people like Tuccille), enough leaks out that the lunacy can be assayed and criticized.

 In Against Intellectual Property, I wrote: